The Dangers of Chocolate for Dogs and Cats

 What to do if your cat or dog eats chocolate

-If you suspect that your pet has chocolate poisoning, get in touch with your vet as soon as possible.
+If you suspect that your pet has chocolate poisoning, get in touch with your vet as soon as possible and definitely within 4 hours of the suspected ingestion.
 There is no definitive cure for chocolate poisoning and treatment will usually be based on damage limitation.
 They may try to induce vomiting to limit the amount of theobromine that can get into your pet’s system, for example.

 Alternative options to chocolate

 Treats don’t have to be off the agenda completely.
 Specialist treats are a much better alternative to chocolate and will often contain vital ingredients for your pet’s health.
 Other options include baked Easter treats, small pieces of cooked chicken for both cats and dogs, and most fruits for dogs.
 Always avoid raisins, grapes, Macadamia nuts, avocado and mushrooms, all of which can be dangerous snacks for pets.

 To be on the safe side, it’s always best to have pet insurance cover in place just in case of unexpected veterinary fees.

 Monday - Friday: 08:00 - 20:00 Saturday: 09:00 - 14:00